Alan Trejo Preview, Player Props: Rockies vs. Giants

 Giants Pitching Rankings

+- The Giants pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Giants' 4.09 team ERA ranks 13th among all league pitching staffs.
+- The Giants have a 4.09 team ERA that ranks 13th among all MLB pitching staffs.

-- The Giants allow the seventh-fewest home runs in baseball (155 total, 1.1 per game).
+- The Giants surrender the seventh-fewest home runs in baseball (157 total, 1.1 per game).

-- Harrison makes the start for the Giants, his fourth of the season.
-He is 1-1 with a 4.70 ERA and 21 strikeouts in 15 1/3 innings pitched.
+- Winn (0-2) takes the mound for the Giants to make his third start of the season.

-- His most recent time out came on Sunday against the San Diego Padres, when the lefty went 5 2/3 innings, surrendering six earned runs while allowing six hits.
+- The righty last appeared in relief on Sunday, Sept.
+3, when he tossed five scoreless innings against the San Diego Padres while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.